 BV does not cause itchiness or soreness and if those symptoms develop, there may be another condition affecting the vagina.

 BV is known to upset the natural balance of bacteria in the vagina but what causes BV is a bit of a mystery.
-It is also not understood why BV can be passed between female sexual partners but cannot be passed from female to male sexual partners.
+BV can be passed between female sexual partners but cannot be passed from female to male sexual partners.

 You are more likely to develop BV if you: